 Finally, the role of community support and local governance emerged as a critical factor in either energizing or suppressing teacher potential.
 In schools where community members were engaged in educational planning and supported teachers with materials or social recognition, teachers were more motivated and accountable.
 Local governments in some municipalities had allocated budgets for teacher-led projects, such as community libraries, student clubs, or supplementary materials.
 These decentralized models of education governance, introduced after the federal restructuring of Nepal in 2015, present opportunities for localized and responsive teacher support.
 However, their effectiveness varies widely depending on leadership capacity, political will, and transparency.
 In several districts, local governments lacked either the resources or the knowledge to support education, resulting in ad hoc and politicized decision-making.
 Thus, while federalism offers a new avenue for contextual education policy, it also requires capacity building at the local level to avoid the reproduction of old inefficiencies under new labels (Carney & Bista, 2009).

 In summary, the findings indicate that energizing teacher potential in English language education in Nepal demands systemic reform, localized support, and cultural affirmation.
 Teachers are not merely deliverers of language content; they are social actors navigating complex terrains of language politics, cultural diversity, and institutional constraints.
 Their creativity, resilience, and contextual knowledge must be recognized and integrated into national strategies for teacher development.
 Rather than imposing standardized solutions, policymakers and educational leaders should focus on building ecosystems that allow teachers to grow professionally, reflect critically, and teach responsively.
 Only by doing so can Nepal build an English education system that is equitable, inclusive, and capable of responding to the needs of its diverse learners.

+Discussion

+In this section, that is your thesis and finding discuss with similar and contradictory latest literature just 5 to 6 years earlier litearature.

 Conclusion